Preparations underway to relocate Rano to IWMB rehab

 “In recent years, the department has successfully transferred over a dozen bears to the sanctuary in Balkassar (Punjab) after rescuing them from illegal confinement and abuse,” shared Sindh Wildlife Conservator Javed Ahmed Mahar, part of the committee and the focal person for coordination in Rano’s relocation.

 The department, he emphasised, would take care of all aspects of animal welfare to ensure Rano’s smooth relocation.
-“We are looking at it as a high priority task and right now busy in finalising transport arrangements.”
+“We are looking at it as a high-priority task and right now are busy finalising transport arrangements.”

 It might be recalled that the SHC has ordered the KMC to relocate brown bear Rano, a critically endangered species in zoo captivity since 2017, to the sanctuary managed by the IWMB within two days.